Azure-Samples/rag-as-a-service-with-vision/docs/vision-rag-architecture.md

 It utilizes [the enrichment service](#enrichment-workflow) to retrieve descriptions for images contained in the file, if the necessary enrichment configuration is enabled, and insert those descriptions into the document using the [Markdown image annotation format](#image-annotation-format).
 The content is maintained in text format, leveraging the BeautifulSoup and quopri libraries for accurate preservation.
 The extracted document-level metadata includes the HTML file source information, `X-Metadata` header information, and image collection information if the enrichment service is enabled.
+In our use case, the `X-Metadata` header for the document contains a stringified JSON representation of the metadata available for the document in the internal document store - keys in this dictionary included the document ID, title, keywords, etc.
+This document-level metadata will be stored for each chunk when it's persisted to Azure AI Search.
+Note that this might vary depending on the source documents being used and any available metadata, with the goal of aiding in the knowledge retrieval component of the inference flow to search for the most relevant chunks for a given user query.

 Note that the `MHTMLLoaderWithVision` class inherits from the `BaseLoaderWithVision` class;
 the `BaseLoaderWithVision` class contains the logic for leveraging the enrichment service, and can be extended for future use for processing files in other document formats that contain image information, using the `MHTMLLoaderWithVision` implementation as a guide.